Portage County Court Records

 WisconsinCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WisconsinCourts.us are subject to the Terms of Service and Privacy Notice.

 Portage County, located in central Wisconsin, operates a unified court system that handles thousands of cases each year across criminal, civil, family, and probate matters.
 The county seat in Stevens Point is home to the Portage County Courthouse, where the Clerk of Circuit Court maintains an extensive collection of case files, judgments, and other legal documents.
-Whether you are an attorney preparing for litigation, a member of the public conducting a background check, or someone trying to locate records related to a personal legal matter, understanding how Portage County’s court system organizes and provides access to its records is essential.
+Whether you're an attorney preparing for litigation, a member of the public conducting a background check, or someone tracking down records tied to a personal legal matter, knowing how Portage County's court system organizes and provides access to its records is essential.

-Wisconsin’s court system offers several pathways for locating case information.
-The statewide judicial branch, accessible through WisconsinCourts.us, provides a centralized hub for court information across all 72 counties.
-Beyond that online resource, records can be searched through the Portage County Clerk of Circuit Court’s office, public-access computer terminals located inside the courthouse, and various online tools maintained by the Wisconsin court system.
-The clerk’s office serves as the primary custodian of local court records, and staff can assist with in-person requests and direct individuals toward the correct resources for their needs.
+Wisconsin's court system offers several ways to find case information.
+The statewide judicial branch, accessible through WisconsinCourts.us, is a centralized hub for court information across all 72 counties.
+Beyond that, records can be searched through the Portage County Clerk of Circuit Court's office, public-access computer terminals inside the courthouse, and various online tools maintained by the Wisconsin court system.
+The clerk's office is the primary keeper of local court records, and staff can help with in-person requests and point you toward the right resources.

 How to Look Up a Court Case in Portage County?

-There are multiple methods available for searching Portage County court records, each suited to different levels of detail and convenience.
+There are several ways to search Portage County court records, each suited to different needs and levels of detail.

 Online Case Search

-The most efficient starting point is the Wisconsin Circuit Court Access (WCCA) system, a free public database maintained by the Director of State Courts.
-WCCA allows users to search for circuit court case records from all Wisconsin counties, including Portage County.
-Searches can be conducted by:
+Start with the Wisconsin Circuit Court Access (WCCA) system — a free public database maintained by the Director of State Courts.
+WCCA lets you search circuit court case records from all Wisconsin counties, including Portage County.
+You can search by:

-WCCA results typically display the case type, filing date, parties involved, charges (for criminal cases), case disposition, and scheduled hearings.
-However, WCCA does not provide access to the actual documents filed in a case—only index-level information and the Register of Actions.
+WCCA typically shows the case type, filing date, parties involved, charges for criminal cases, case disposition, and scheduled hearings.
+Keep in mind that WCCA does not give you access to the actual documents filed in a case — only index-level information and the Register of Actions.

 In-Person Search

-For anyone needing copies of filed documents, the Portage County Clerk of Circuit Court office is the place to go:
+If you need copies of filed documents, head to the Portage County Clerk of Circuit Court office:

 Portage County Clerk of Circuit Court